General Cobra Information

 Under Oregon law (ORS 743.600-743.602), if you are the legal spouse or state registered same sex domestic partner (age 55 or older) of an employee and your eligibility for group health plan coverage has ended due to legal separation, termination of marriage, termination of domestic partnership or the employee's death, you may be entitled to continue your plan coverage (including coverage for dependent children) until one of the following events occur:

-• the date you become covered under any other group health plan, regardless if the other plan has an exclusion or limitation period;
+• the date you become covered under any other group health plan;

 • the date you become eligible for federal Medicare coverage, regardless if you enroll in Medicare;